 How Do I Get College Internship Credit?

+Wondering how to get a college internship through this program?
 ILP isn't associated with any specific college or university, so you'll need to talk to your internship advisor at your school to see if it will work ... but it has worked for past ILP volunteers!
-We have a bit more info about that below, but in a nutshell, you'll have to talk to your school's internship office.
+We have a bit more info about that below, but in a nutshell, you'll have to talk to your school's internship office to see if a semester with ILP for summer college internships or a contender as internship program for college students at your university.

 We're more than happy to provide paperwork or additional information they may need, just give our office a call at (801) 374-8854 or shoot us an email at firstname.lastname@example.org.

-A Few Helpful Tips For An Internship Abroad
+A Few Helpful Tips For Gap Year Internships

 How Has It Worked For ILP Alumni?